Times-0/Timeline/README.md

 AS2 & AS3 CPPS Emulator, written in Python.
 Timeline is built heavily on Twisted and is even-driven, most of the methods are Deferred too!

+## Important Update Notice (From Timeline v>= 7)
+From the **version 7 of Timeline**, there is a strict implementation, forcing you to follow a database convention, in order to make it easy to upgrade to newer database sturcture without any chaos.
+All new database, using new database structure should follow the nomenclature: **database name should end with `line`**.
+Example, `timeline`, `waddle-line`, `waddleupline`, and so on.

+Everyone who started using v7, and want to migrate data from older version, are requested to use the python script `DatabasePort.py` to port all your old data into the new database structure.

+**Note** It is recommended to run the script as **sudo** (on UNIX server). ie, `sudo python DatabasePort.py`, in-order to have an error free, and smooth experience.

+**Of all the chaos what do you yet?** *You get a sweet, charm, more flexible, server, which has __on-the air, real-time updation of data__.
+And everyone's favourite __CJ Fire v/s Sensei__.
+What more you think could suffice this?
+Oh yeah, some bugs and filaments are cleaned up too :~)*

+*Oh and, **upgrade Twisted** module if you haven't already :~D*

 ## AS2 and AS3 Cross-Compatibility
 **The flexibility of Timeline, makes sure it's cross-compatible with both AS2 and AS3 clients.**